marbleyung/leadsoft_testtask/README.md

 5. nano /var/www/leadsoft_testtask/leadsoft_frontend_site/static/js.env
 6. HOST=0.0.0.0
 7. PORT=8080
-8. nano /var/www/leadsoft_testtask/leadsoft_frontend_site/static/main.js
+8. nano /var/www/leadsoft_testtask/leadsoft_frontend_site/static/js/main.js
 9. find SERVER_URL and change host address to your host (host only, not port/endpoint)
 10. nano leadsoft-admin-site/src/dataProvider.ts
-11. again, change host to yours (not the port!)
+11. again, change host (this.apiUrl) to yours (not the port!)
 12. docker-compose up
 13. go to http://127.0.0.1 and do smth
 14. track your activity on the admin site http://localhost:5173